MEHColeman/log_check/NOTES.md

 to STDERR.
 Using STDERR nearly gave me an aneurysm.
 Ask me why.

 The code analysis metrics look good.
-Ruby critic complains that parser.rb is not covered well, but I think this is beacause it is checked via a system call.
+Ruby critic complains that parser.rb is not covered well, but I think this is because it is checked via a system call.
-There are tests that cover parser.rb's code.
-I'm not sure how to fix that nicely.
+SimpleCov does recognise the code coverage correctly.